East Libyan forces advance rapidly to retake key oil ports

 The NOC has blamed the attack on the terminals on militias led by Ibrahim Jathran, who blockaded oil crescent ports for several years before losing control of them in September 2016 to the LNA.

-The LNA has said the Benghazi Defense Brigades, a coalition of anti-Haftar fighters that previously tried to take the oil crescent and advance on Benghazi, were also involved.
+The LNA has said the Benghazi Defense Brigades (BDB), a coalition of anti-Haftar fighters that previously tried to advance on Benghazi and seized Ras Lanuf and Es Sider for 10 days in March 2017, were also involved.
+Both sides have drawn on mercenaries recruited from Libya’s south and from Chad and Sudan.

+Jathran, who is from the oil crescent region, said he attacked the ports last week to “overturn injustice” against local residents by the LNA.
+The LNA was accused of abuses and mass arrests after using tribal alliances to win the ports two years ago.
-Haftar is the dominant figure in eastern Libya and is aligned with a government and parliament based in the east opposed to an internationally recognized government in the capital, Tripoli.

-He has controlled Benghazi, which lies northeast of the oil crescent, since late last year.
+Haftar is the dominant figure in eastern Libya, aligned with a government and parliament based in the east since 2014.
+Backed by regional allies including Egypt and the United Arab Emirates, he has controlled Benghazi, which lies northeast of the oil crescent, since late last year.

+His forces have recently been stretched thin after launching a ground offensive last month to capture Derna, the only city in the east outside their control.

-Writing by Aidan Lewis; Editing by Matthew Mpoke Bigg
+Writing by Aidan Lewis; Editing by Matthew Mpoke Bigg and Peter Graff